 O.M.G. the cravings!

-I had cravings for sweets and chocolate multiple.times.a.day. from day 1 till day 28.
-Every day.
+I had cravings for sweets and chocolate multiple.times.a.day. from day 1 all the way till day 28.
+Cravings every single day.
+This sucked!
 I warned people around me so that they could help me with an intervention if need be.
 Oef!

 How did I not give in to cravings from day 1 to 28?
 What helped a lot was one line from an article I read (which was actually about addiction in general): “When your cravings are at their worse, that’s when you know your brain chemistry is changing and that’s when you know you need to hold on for dear life!”